Dual Associated Encoder for Face Restoration: Conclusion

 \section{Conclusion}

-In this paper, we propose DAEFR to effectively tackle the challenge of blind face restoration, generating high-quality facial images from low-quality ones despite the domain gap and information loss that exists between HQ and LQ image types.
-We introduce an auxiliary LQ encoder that captures the specific visual characteristics and statistical properties of the LQ domain.
+In this paper, we propose DAEFR to effectively tackle the challenge of blind face restoration, generating high-quality facial images from low-quality ones despite the domain gap and information loss between HQ and LQ image types.
+We introduce an auxiliary LQ encoder that captures the LQ domain's specific visual characteristics and statistical properties.
 We also employ feature association techniques between the HQ and LQ encoders to alleviate the domain gap.
-Furthermore, we leverage attention mechanisms to fuse the features extracted from the two associated encoders, enabling them to contribute to the code prediction process and ultimately produce high-quality results.
+Furthermore, we leverage attention mechanisms to fuse the features extracted from the two associated encoders, enabling them to contribute to the code prediction process and produce high-quality results.
 Our experiments show that DAEFR produces promising results in both synthetic and real-world datasets with severe degradation, demonstrating its effectiveness in blind face restoration.